Excitation of the $^{229}$Th nucleus by the hole in the inner electronic shells: Four-level model

-\paragraph{Four-level model.} A simplified level structure of the atom with a hole is shown in Fig.\,\ref{fig1}.
-The upper four levels correspond to the hole in the inner shell $ns$, where $n=1,2,...$.
-The lower four levels describe the atom with a hole in the $(n+1)p$ shell.
+A simplified level structure of the atom with a hole is shown in Fig.\,\ref{fig1}.
+The upper four levels correspond to the hole in the inner shell $ns$, where $n=1,2,$\dots\ The lower four levels describe the atom with a hole in the $(n+1)p$ shell.
 The hyperfine structure for these levels is much smaller and we neglect it.
 For the $ns$ hole we include the non-diagonal hyperfine interaction between two levels with the same total angular momentum $F=2$.
-Radiative decay to the $(n+1)p$ state is described by the width $\gamma$.
-This gives us a two-level model with the effective Hamiltonian:

-Here $\Delta \approx 8.3$ eV is the nuclear excitation energy, $\gamma$ is the width of the electronic $ns$ state, $b$ is the non-diagonal hyperfine matrix element, and $\omega$ is the energy interval to the $(n+1)p$ shell.
-The problem with this model is that in the end we have zero population of both states and it is difficult to estimate the probability $P^*$.

-Let us consider a slightly more advanced four-level model.
-In addition to the two $F=2$ levels for the $ns$ shell we add two levels in the $(n+1)p$ shell separated by the energy interval $\omega$.
+Let us consider a four-level model.
+In addition to the two $F=2$ levels for the $ns$ shell we add two levels in the $(n+1)p$ shell, so that radiative decay $ns\to (n+1)p$ can take place.
 Due to the fine and hyperfine structure, there are, in fact, more than two levels where the $ns$ hole can decay, but this should not significantly affect our conclusions.
-The Hamiltonian now has the form:
+The effective Hamiltonian of this system has the form:

+Here $\Delta \approx 8.3$ eV is the nuclear excitation energy, $b$ is the non-diagonal hyperfine matrix element, and $\omega$ is the energy interval to the $(n+1)p$ shell.
 We will describe this system by the density matrix $\rho$:

-In this matrix, $s$ and $p$ correspond to the electron in $ns$ and $(n+1)p$ shells respectively and the nucleus in the ground state $A$; $s_*$ and $p_*$ correspond to the nucleus in the excited state $A^*$.
+where $s$ and $p$ correspond to the hole in $ns$ and $(n+1)p$ shells respectively and the nucleus in the ground state $A$; $s_*$ and $p_*$ correspond to the nucleus in the excited state $A^*$.
+The density matrix $\rho$ obeys the Liouville equation,